Optimal local approximation spaces for parabolic problems: Approximation of the optimal local approximation spaces

-\begin{remark} In practice, one would in general use Krylov subspace or randomized methods for the approximation of the transfer eigenvalue problem.
-In Krylov subspace methods, the application of the transfer operator would be implicitly passed to the eigenvalue solver.
-In general, the computational complexities of Krylov subspace methods and randomized methods as we discuss in the next subsection and section SM2 are the same.
-While Krylov subspace methods can lead to more accurate approximations especially for slowly decaying singular values, randomized methods have the main advantage that they are inherently stable and amenable to parallelization.
-As randomized methods can outperform Krylov subspace methods even in the sequential setting (see e.g. \cite{BS18}), they are thus an appealing choice for the approximation of the optimal local approximation spaces.
+As randomized methods can outperform Krylov subspace methods even in the sequential setting (see, e.g., \cite{BS18}), they are thus an appealing choice for the approximation of the optimal local spaces.
 For a more in-depth comparison of Krylov subspace and randomized methods, we refer, for instance, to \cite[section 6]{HM11}. \end{remark}

+\begin{remark}[Computational complexity] The computational complexity of the local basis construction is clearly dominated by the evaluation of $P_h$ or $P_h^\top$ and thus the numerical solution of the local PDE, where we employ a sparse direct solver.
+For a standard space-time FE discretization in three dimensions (one temporal and two spatial dimensions) the factorization of $\mathbf{B}\in\R^{N\times N}$ (e.g., LU, QR, Cholesky) can be computed in $\mathcal{O}(N^2)$ work \cite{GV13}.
+After factorizing, the computational complexity for each local solution of the PDE is $\mathcal{O}(N^{4/3})$ \cite{GV13}.
+More details on the computational complexity of the local basis construction are provided in subsection SM2.3. \end{remark}